I come at the study of the Bible with the understanding that it is here, that God is here, and in us, to build us up.

 —or the less-liked passages are ignored altogether.

 I admit to having done all of the above.
 I still do.
 We all do, and have to.
 The Bible is long and complex, and, at times, contradictory.
-I've come to peace with varied understandings of the Bible because I believe there is no humanly understood way to have the whole of the Bible all make internal and external rational sense.
+I have come to peace with that.
+I have come to peace with varied understandings of the Bible because I believe there is no humanly understood way to have the whole of the Bible all make internal and external rational sense.
 Not in our finite, individual human minds.
 Not even in our collective human wisdom.
 Oh, I know people have tried, and try.
 Some have tried to boil the Bible down into one coherent, one-interpretation-fits-all-and-should-fit-all system.
-A number think they've succeeded.
-I'm not convinced.
+A number think they have succeeded.
+I am not convinced.